 Cost: B Adult admission is $6.50, Children between the ages of 3 and 9 are $5.50, and children 2 and under are free.

 Fun Features: B There seems to be more fun for the young ones, such as the toddler slide, than older children.

 Warmth of Water: B We only needed a few brief “warm ups” while playing during the tot and parent time.
 Mommy wasn’t cold at all, which was a pleasant surprise.

 Plain Old Pools

 Looking for just the opportunity to get your little one acclimated with the water?
 Then look no further than your local park district!
 There are so many great options to choose from, and many community centers hold special events such as Family Swim Nights and “Flick and Floats” where you hang out on water rafts while watching a movie with everyone else in the pool.
-Our favorite swim schools, Big Blue and Foss also tend to have fun swimming events and activities for families.
+Our favorite swim school, Big Blue and also tends to have fun swimming events and activities for families.

 All of this pool research led us to planning a trip to the big kahuna….The Kalahari in the Wisconsin Dells.
 Interested in learning more about the Water Park Capital of the World?
 Then check out our tips and tricks for visiting here.

 Don’t miss a post…follow me on Blog Lovin’.